baoduy/hbd.astro-paper/vigorous-venus/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 FROM base AS final

-# create a new user and change directory ownership
+# 1. Create a new user and change directory ownership
 RUN adduser --disabled-password \
   --home /app \
   --gecos '' dotnetuser && chown -R dotnetuser /app

-# impersonate into the new user
+# 2. Impersonate into the new user
 USER dotnetuser
 WORKDIR /app